 Get ready to repot the plant by adding potting mix to the bottom of your container.
 Add enough soil so that your now smaller root ball will sit on the soil and the top of the plant is about an inch below the rim of your pot.
 You always want to make sure that the crown of the plant, where the plant stem meets the roots, is at soil level.

 Then place your plant in the pot and add soil around the newly trimmed root ball, making sure soil gets into all the cracks and crannies that now exist between the root ball and sides of the container.
-You may need a stick or trowel to stick down the sides, to make sure you have filled all the holes.
+You may need a stick or trowel to move around the sides of the pot, making sure you have filled all the holes.
 Water generously when the repotting is done and add additional soil if needed.
 Make sure to keep your plant well hydrated for a few weeks so it can recover and thrive.